romeerez/orchid-orm/packages/docs/src/guide/migration-writing.md

 ## addIndex, dropIndex

-Add index to table on migrate, remove it on rollback.
+Add an index to the table on migrating, and remove it on rollback.

-`dropIndex` takes the same arguments, removes the index on migrate, adds it on rollback.
+`dropIndex` takes the same arguments, removes the index on migrate, and adds it on rollback.

-First argument is table name, other arguments are the same as in [composite index](#composite-index).
+The first argument is the table name, other arguments are the same as in [composite index](#composite-index).

 ```ts
 import { change } from 'rake-db'